joe-irving/defundclimatechaos/nurses-strike.md

     A really easy action you can take to support the NHS workers on strike is to print off our Pay NHS Heroes A Living Wage poster and put it up in your window.

-    Put them up at home, at work, at school, in local shop windows, anywhere and everywhere before 15th December!
+    Put them up at home, at work, at school, in local shop windows, anywhere and everywhere!
   id: posters
   buttons:
   - text: Download window poster